Use the MeetingPulse add-in

-It’s often easiest to have MeetingPulse open in a browser while you have your presentation open in PowerPoint.
-There’s less of a delay when you switch to a real browser instead of the LivesSlides or Web View apps.
+If you're using an older version of PowerPoint or you need your IT department ot install the add-in for you, sometimes easiest to simply have MeetingPulse open in a browser while you have your presentation open in PowerPoint.
 Since you are probably used to working in the browser, there will be fewer chances for the software to behave in an unexpected way.
 This also allows you to use keyboard controls for switching between Polls and Questions from the audience.
 Plus, you can use this method with presentation tools that aren't PowerPoint.

 There are 2 ways to do this, and they can be used together.